Travel Guide to Denarau Island & Around

-Denarau Island & Port Denarau — Vuda Point & Marina — Sonaisali Island & Momi Bay — Natadola Beach
+Denarau Island & Port Denarau — Vuda Marina — Sonaisali Island & Momi Bay — Natadola Beach

-There's a small beach area at Vuda Point just fifteen minutes drive north of the airport with great views across the bay and towards the inland mountains as well as day trips and scuba diving / snorkelling excursions to the offshore islands which are, literally, offshore.
+But Denarau Island is not the only place to stayon the coast around Nadi - there are several other great areas to stay which give a better sense of being in an exotic destination yet close to Nadi Airport with little travelling time lost.
+Luxurious Momi Bay with its manmade lagoon and the fantastic beach at Natadola are better for those wanting a more genuine holiday experience; whilst Vuda Point, just fifteen minutes drive north of the airport, has great views across the bay and towards the inland mountains as well as day trips and scuba diving / snorkelling excursions to the offshore islands which are, literally, offshore.

-The best beach on the mainland is at Natadola, just under an hour drive south of Nadi Airport, but otherwise there are no other beaches around Nadi worth visiting.
-There are some splendid mountains and hiking trails inland, most notably the Nausori Highlands and Koronayitu National Park.
+The best beach on the mainland is at Natadola, just under an hour drive south of Nadi Airport, but apart from Wailoaloa Beach in Nadi itself there are no other beaches around the area worth visiting.
+There are, however, splendid mountains and hiking trails inland, most notably the Nausori Highlands and Koronayitu National Park.
 Navala Village, Fiji's most stunning thatch-house community, can be visited on a day tour although its a 2 hour drive north.

 Nadi Coast Map

 - Convenient Holiday Base